djibal/innersource/discoverable/README.md

 ## How to craft discoverable repo

 ### Good example of progress
-For a good example of learning for you, it's writing your own imagination by keeping your content and organization of your branch up to date and continuing to progress step by step on your own expiration is to starting to implement it in a clear and good explanation so that people can understand where your goal is going
+For a good example of learning for you, it's writing your own imagination by keeping your content and organization of your branch up to date and continuing to progress step by step on your own expiration is to starting to implement it in a clear and good explanation so that people can understand where your goal is going.

 For your repositories to flourish, it's important that people know they exist!
 Here are some tips for crafting discoverable repositories.